Livestreaming Platform Comparison: What You Need to Know

 Monetization and Donations

 Live events are an excellent way to increase the visibility of your brand, and they can also be a tremendous source of revenue.
-Educational institutions, online instructors, and business-to-business communities are just a few examples of the organizations using Livestream’s pay-per-view add-ons.
-Enterprise users have access to Cleeng, a monetization gateway that provides an easy way to charge for event viewership and simultaneously capture viewer leads.
+Sports teams, educational institutions, online instructors, and business-to-business communities are just a few examples of the organizations using Livestream’s pay-per-view and subscription add-ons.
+Enterprise users have access to Vimeo’s OTT Live platform, which makes it easy to grow revenue with subscriptions, PPV, and lead capture.
 Want to keep your event free and accessible, but still bring in revenue?
 Livestream has a donations feature that can be configured on an event-by-event basis, so you can choose the “ticket price” of each stream individually.

 Livestream’s Watch page is a destination in and of itself, averaging over 300K unique views per month.
 Many users find an uptick in traffic from their presence on the watch page, but Livestream also has an “audience booster” add-on that guarantees unique views on your event at a price that fits your organization’s budget.

 Livestream pricing is available on a month-to-month or annual basis, and all levels offer video-on-demand archiving.
-A Livestream Basic plan costs as little as $42/month with a one-year commitment, or $99 month-to-month.
-Upgrade to our Premium plan, for $249/month annually, and you’ll unlock our live player embed and the power to stream to platforms like Facebook Live and YouTube Live.
+A Livestream Premium plan costs $75/month with a one-year commitment, or $199 month-to-month.
+This plan unlocks our live player embed and the power to stream to platforms like Facebook Live and YouTube Live, as well as robust analytics, email support, and access to our Studio software.

-For corporate use cases and media companies, Livestream offers a custom Enterprise solution that includes advanced privacy features like white-labeling and password protection, plus monetization options like pay-per-view.
-Both the Livestream Premium and Enterprise plans include U.S.-based customer support, available by phone or email seven days a week, 365 days a year.
+Livestream also offers a custom Enterprise solution that includes advanced privacy features like white-labeling and password protection, plus monetization options like pay-per-view and OTT.
+Enterprise plans include 7-day U.S.-based customer support, available by phone or email seven days a week, 365 days a year.

 Streamshark.io provides a streaming infrastructure for customers with existing encoding hardware and software, with a three-tiered pricing system dependent on frequency and data usage.
 The “Lite” plan includes support for three simultaneous streams, viewer analytics, and a customizable player for $50 per month, but this fee does not include the $.12/GB data overages when users exceed their $50 in “credits” provided by the subscription fee.
 Upgrading to a “Pro” plan doubles the monthly credit allotment, drops the price-per-GB to $.10, doubles the allowance of simultaneous streams, and provides customers with privacy control and Google analytics integration.
 For business-class customers, a $250/month “Biz” plan provides the aforementioned features, decreases the bandwidth cost to $.09/GB, supports up to 15 simultaneous streams, and includes support and account management.